elisa82/haselREC/README.md

-# OpenINsel
+# OpenSel
-Open-source tool for INtegrated hazard analysis and ground motion record SELection (OpenINsel)
+OPEN-source tool for ground motion record SELection and scaling (OpenSel)

 It perfoms a ground motion record selection following a target conditional spectrum, using the OpenQuake libraries and disaggregation results.